okrymus/technical-exercise-1/README.md

 ## Getting Started

-1. Download [Node.js](https://nodejs.org/en/) if you haven't already
+1. Download [Node.js](https://nodejs.org/en/) and any other resources if you haven't already.
 2. Clone this Repository
 2. Run `npm install`
 3. Run `npm run dev`